lncRNAAddict/ChromNetworkMotif/README.md

 ![alt text](https://github.com/lncRNAAddict/ChromNetworkMotif/blob/main/Figures/motif_results.JPG)

 The second column in the `<my_output>.motif.results.csv` file represents the motif code for the chromatin-state marked motif.
 The first column in the `<my_output>.motif.results.csv` file represents the chromatin code that describes the chromatin states of the nodes involved in the motif.
 Combination of the first two columns in the file represent one unique chromatin-state marked motif.
 The next 3 or 4 columns represent the chromatin states of the nodes in the motif.
-The subsequenct columns indicate p-value, motif frequency in the actual network, mean motif frequency in random networks.
+The next three subsequenct columns indicate p-value, motif frequency in the actual network $N_real$, mean motif frequency in random networks.
+The final column represents `log(N_{real}/N_`

 `ChromNetMotif` uses two unique motif codes for motifs of size 3 and 6 unique codes for motif of size 4 as shown below.